purpleraventv/phansiteprogressbar/README.md

 - More accurate poll questions and in-game dates
 - More accurate popularity ranges and percentage fluctuations
 - Comment databases based on the corresponding in-game polls
+- `phan-site-14.html`, representing the 12/24 Phan-Site state where the Phantom Thieves' popularity reaches 0.0%

 ### Development Roadmap